G-Node/tonic/docs/labproject.md

 It is used to name the session cookie stored in users' browsers.
 - The `port` is the port the service will listen on.
 Port numbers below 1024 require elevated privileges on the server (or inside the container).
+Note that unlike the rest of the options, the port value is a number and should not be quoted.
 - The `dbpath` value should point to an accessible path.
 If the file does not exist on startup, an empty database will be created.